davybrion/companysite-dotnet/content/blog/2009-10-why-nhibernate-entities-need-a-public-or-protected-parameterless-constructor.md

-I have an older post where i discuss <a href="/blog/2009/03/implementing-a-value-object-with-nhibernate">how you can implement a Value Object with NHibernate</a>.
-In that post i mentioned the following:
+I have an older post where I discuss <a href="/blog/2009/03/implementing-a-value-object-with-nhibernate">how you can implement a Value Object with NHibernate</a>.
+In that post I mentioned the following:

 <blockquote>NHibernate allows a private default constructor for Value Objects, but for Entities you will need a default public or protected constructor as private is not sufficient.</blockquote>

 I got the following comment from someone:

 <blockquote>
 I too am trying to determine how well NHibernate lives up to the promise of persistence ignorance.
-I can definitely live with unnecessary private constructors, but I’m dubious about adding protected constructors just to support an ORM.
+I can definitely live with unnecessary private constructors, but I'm dubious about adding protected constructors just to support an ORM.

 At any rate, I was surprised by the sentence I quoted, because I didn’t realize there were any circumstances in which NHibernate required protected default constructors.
 </blockquote>